Social Studies Education (SSE)

 SSE 655 SOCIAL STUDIES LABORATORY

 Prerequisite: Graduate status; SSE 513 recommended.
-This course must be taken concurrently with a history content course designated by the department, except for non-majors.
+This course must be taken concurrently with a history content course designated by the department, except for MAT candidates and non-majors.
 Interaction with fellow professionals and development of skills to design, implement, and evaluate curriculum materials as required by newer approaches to the social studies.

 SSE 670 EXPERIENCES IN SIMULATION AND ROLE PLAYING FOR THE SOCIAL STUDIES TEACHER